 Missouri Social Worker Salary and Job Outlook

-According to the Bureau of Labor Statistics, the annual mean salary for a social worker in Missouri can range from $33,530 to $41,510.
-Healthcare social workers are paid the most and those who work in mental health and substance abuse are at the lower end of the pay scale.1 The need for social workers is expected to increase through 2018.2 The BLS estimates there are about 16,640 social workers employed in Missouri.
+According to the Bureau of Labor Statistics, the annual mean salary for a social worker in Missouri is $41,653.1 Those social workers in the “other” category are paid the most and those who work in child, family, and school social workers are at the lower end of the pay scale.1 The need for social workers is expected to increase through 2022.2 The BLS estimates there are about 16,220 social workers employed in Missouri.1

 |Social Worker Type||Number Employed||Average Annual Salary|

 |Child, Family, and School Social Workers||7,860||$35,500|